 What is Verkazia and how is it used?

-What are side effects of Verkazia?
+What are the possible side effects of Verkazia?

-Side effects of Verkazia include:
+The most common side effects of Verkazia include:

 - eye pain,

 Tell the doctor if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of Verkazia.
 For more information, ask your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Verkazia (cyclosporine ophthalmic emulsion) 0.1% contains a topical calcineurin inhibitor immunosuppressant.
 Cyclosporine is a white or almost white powder.
 Cyclosporineâ€™s chemical name is Cyclo[[(E)-(2S,3R,4R)-3-hydroxy-4-methyl-2(methylamino)-6-octenoyl]-L-2-aminobutyryl-N-methylglycyl-N-methyl-L-leucyl-L-valyl-Nmethyl-L-leucyl-L-alanyl-D-alanyl-N-methyl-L-leucyl-N-methyl-L-leucyl-N-methyl-L-valyl] and it has the following structure: